260703/Incident-Response-Telstra/README.md

 # Incident-Response-Telstra
-How i worked and completed all the tasks :)
+How I worked and completed all the tasks :)
+This is how I worked, and what my response looked like U guys can take help in crafting your response :)